RAD Model in Software Engineering: Diagram & Phases

 - Testing and Turnover

-It focuses on input-output source and destination of the information.
-It emphasizes on delivering projects in small pieces; the larger projects are divided into a series of smaller projects.
-The main features of RAD modeling are that it focuses on the reuse of templates, tools, processes, and code.
+It focuses on the input-output source and destination of the information.
+It emphasizes delivering projects in small pieces; larger projects are divided into a series of smaller projects.
+The main features of RAD modeling are the reuse of templates, tools, processes, and code, as shown below:

 Different Phases of RAD Model